-Geoff Herman, MMA’s retired Director of State & Federal Relations, and I did some final editing and proofing.
-MMA Graphic Designer Jaime Clark and I did the design and layout in 2016.
+Geoff Herman, MMA’s retired Director of State & Federal Relations, and Eric Conrad did some final editing and proofing.
+MMA former Graphic Designer Jaime Clark and Eric did the design and layout in 2016.

 Duplication is encouraged for use in educational situations.

 Click here to download a copy of the book